 “I not scared,” he claimed once he got his breath back.

 “You’re in big trouble,” I said.
 You dropped the meat and we’re having visitors tomorrow.
 Mum will be mad.
-And Dad, he is going to be even madder when he gets home.”
+And Dad, he will be even madder when he gets home.”

-Except from the bottom of my heart, I know it would be me in trouble.
+Except from the bottom of my heart, I knew I was the one in trouble.
 After all, I was the oldest.